 In addition to the expectations outlined in this policy, the following are the responsibilities of the hosts at registered social events.
-Please be aware that the hosts registered with the Office of Student Engagement must remain the hosts for the entirety of the event.
-Social Event Hosts must be members of the hosting organization.
+Please be aware that the hosts registered with the Office of Student Engagement must remain the hosts for the entirety of the event, meaning that they agree to be sober for the duration of the event.
+Social Event Hosts must be roster members of the hosting organization.